Feldkirch, Vorarlberg: Central Feldkirch

 Feldkirch has one of the best preserved medieval townscapes of Vorarlberg.
 The town was built around 1200 and has a geometric grid system.
 Since around 1500, when the city wall was rebuilt, the city has remained unchanged over the centuries.

 Since 2015, the Feldkirch Municipal Ensemble has been listed in the Austrian List of Cultural Heritage (cultural property protected by the Hague Convention).
 The city is also a member of the Association of Small Historic Towns, a tourism marketing association.

 In 2015, the Montforthaus Feldkirch was newly renovated.
 It is a public venue for cultural activities like balls, trade fairs, concerts and theatre performances.

+The town was mentioned in the 1969 Bond film, when the Bond and Tracy characters were discussing which place had the nearest telephone booth.

 City fortification

 The streets of the Schlossgraben, Hirschgraben and St. Leonhardsplatz marked the former course of the city wall surrounding the Neustadt area in the 13th century.
 The wall was largely rebuilt around 1500, and torn down in many places beginning in 1826.

 When Feldkirch was surrounded by a city wall and a city moat, one could enter the city only through one of its four gates.
 These city gates were called Bregenzertor or Nikolaustor, Bludenzertor or Schultor, Milltor or Sautor, and Churertor or Salztor.
 The last two gates are still standing, the other two were removed together with the city wall at the beginning of the 19th century.

 The Katzenturm (cat tower) or colloquially Dicker Turm (fat tower) is a defense tower built in 1507 as part of the city wall's Hirschgraben.
 The 8-storey round and 40 m high tower was built as part of the city fortifications under the reign of Emperor Maximilian I from 1491-1507.
 In the 17th century, the bell room for the Katzenturmglocke (cat tower bell) named "Maria Rochus" was built.
 The bell is the biggest in Vorarlberg(as of 2022) and weighs 8,5 t.
 The tower has an image of the Virgin Mary restored by Florus Scheel in the 19th century.
 The origin of the name Katzenturm has not been fully clarified to this day.
 One theory is that it got its name from the heavy artillery that the fortified tower was equipped with at the time.
 These were decorated with a lion's head, popularly referred to as a "cat".